-Cockroaches, ants, mice and a host of other pests can infest your home almost before you realize anything is happening.
+Cockroaches, ants, mice, and a host of other pests can infest your home almost before you realize anything is happening.
 There are do-it-yourself solutions that are usually effective at getting rid of household pests.
-This can save you the expense and hassle of bringing in an exterminator such as PermaTreat Pest & Termite Control.
-Another advantage of DIY pest control methods is that many use natural ingredients, so you don’t have to worry about the toxic effects of chemical pesticides.
+An advantage of DIY pest control methods is that many use natural ingredients, so you don’t have to worry about the toxic effects of chemical pesticides.
+You can also hire professionals who provide environmentally friendly pest control.
+For example, if you’re in the Phoenix area do a quick search for “AZ pest control” to find alternative pest control solutions for your household pests.

 Remove Pest Magnets